ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 $19,521, 77%

 **Image Description:**
-The image is a donut chart displaying the distribution of funds across various trust funds and financial programs.
-It is part of an annual development report.
+The image is a donut chart showing the distribution of funds across different trust funds and programs.
+The layout includes a circular chart with colored segments, each corresponding to a specific fund or program, and labels with corresponding dollar amounts and percentage shares positioned outside the chart with lines pointing to their segments.

-Layout:
-- The chart is circular with a hollow center.
-- Different colored segments represent different trust funds or programs.
-- Each segment has a label with the program name, the amount of funds in dollars, and the percentage of the total funds.
-- Lines connect each label to its corresponding segment on the chart.

-Key elements and text:
+Key elements and information include:

-1. The largest segment, colored purple, represents "Ukraine Standalone Trust Funds for Economic Recovery" with $19,521 million, accounting for 77% of the total.
+- The largest portion of the chart is colored purple, representing "Ukraine Standalone Trust Funds for Economic Recovery," which accounts for $19,521 or 77% of the total.
-2. An orange segment represents "Afghanistan Resilience Trust Fund" with $2,898 million, 12%.
+- The second-largest portion is orange, labeled "Afghanistan Resilience Trust Fund," representing $2,898 or 12%.
-3. A yellow segment for "Other Trust Fund Program" with $1,984 million, 8%.
+- A yellow segment corresponds to the "Other Trust Fund Program" with $1,984 or 8%.
-4. A green segment labeled "West Bank and Gaza Trust Fund" with $352 million, 1%.
+- A green segment for the "West Bank and Gaza Trust Fund," representing $352 or 1%.
-5. A blue segment labeled "Global Partnership for Education" with $325 million, 1%.
+- A blue segment labeled "Global Partnership for Education," showing $325 or 1%.
-6. A dark red segment represents the "Global Financing Facility" with $258 million, 1%.
+- A small maroon segment for the "Global Financing Facility," with $258 or 1%.

-The chart visually emphasizes the dominant share of funds allocated to Ukraine's economic recovery in comparison to the other programs.
+The text uses varying colors that match the chart segments to identify the amount and percentage for each fund, making it easy to visually associate the data with the chart.
+The image is part of an annual development report, presumably showing funding allocation or contributions across these different trust funds and programs.
 ```
 ![Image 2](images/2023TrustFundAnnualReports_p41_img2.png)